 This effect was not just seen in mice.
 After seeing the effects on rodents, researchers took a group of human volunteers and exposed them to 10,000 lumens of bright light every day for five days.
 Their blood work showed that they were experiencing many of the same positive changes seen in mice.

 How can bright light have this type of effect on heart health?
 The answer appears to lie in the actions of a circadian rhythm gene known to scientists as PER2.

 How Light Affects the Cardiovascular System

-PER2 is a gene that is expressed in the brain on a strict circadian schedule.
+PER2 is a gene that is expressed in the brain on a circadian schedule.
 When this gene is activated, it stimulates cells to produce certain proteins, particularly ones involved in tissue repair.
-Exposure to bright light appears to dramatically increase the action of this gene.
+Exposure to bright light appears to dramatically increase the activity of this gene.

 When this gene is stimulated with bright light, the tissues of the heart are flooded with cardiac adenosine, a biochemical that regulates blood flow.
 The cells of the heart are less likely to experience long-term damage from the lack of oxygen caused by heart attacks and other cardiac events.
 In addition, the metabolism speeds up slightly, allowing for faster healing.

 Researchers note that the intensity of light appears to matter more than the duration of the exposure.
 The mice in this experience were given just 30 minutes a day of light therapy.
 Thus, people in darker Northern climates may be able to reduce their heart attack risk with a powerful lamp even if they do not have access to long periods of bright light every day.

 People who have had heart attacks are placed on special diets and a long list of medications, all of which have been shown to reduce their risk of future complications.
 This new research hints that soon, daily exposure to bright light may be part of this regimen.